 Parents like Liz feel it’s wrong that the courts are only interested in whether or not support is paid and not in how it’s spent.
 There are no provincial laws that require an accounting of how it’s being spent.
 “There are two ways one can designate how payment is used,” says Miller, who practices family law at Ricketts, Harris in Toronto.
 “One is to designate by agreement that payments will be made to a third party such as a school, or for hockey equipment and training.
 The other is to have an agreement that specifies to the recipient where the payment will be spent.
 But I don’t know anyone who would agree to this.”

 Aside from paying child support, a non-custodial parent who has regular access to his or her kids will often provide non-cash support.
-This includes buying birthday gifts; taking their children on holidays; buying them clothes, food and groceries; paying partial medical expenses and or child care expenses; and summer-camp fees.
+This includes buying birthday gifts; taking their children on holidays; buying them clothes, food and groceries; paying partial medical expenses and or childcare expenses; and summer-camp fees.
 Holzman says that parents who pay extra for extracurricular activities (such as school excursions and sports) normally don’t renege on child support.
 However, the extra payments outside of the sum for child support need to be recorded.
-“Parents should keep receipts to show to the Family Responsibility Office if there’s a problem with collecting the add-ons — to show that the expense actually occured.”
+“Parents should keep receipts to show to the Family Responsibility Office if there’s a problem with collecting the add-ons — to show that the expense actually occurred.”

 Resolving support conflict